Most Innovative Guitarists

 The father of metal guitar.
 Enough said.

-He might not have invented or popularized any techniques, but he sure did take Eddie Van Halen's works in a whole new direction.
+He might not have invented or popularized any techniques, but he sure did take Eddie Van Halen's work in a whole new direction.
 Vai made great innovations to many of the techniques made famous by Van Halen, especially whammy bar tricks and tapping.
 Even his tonal innovations are unbelievable.

-He is the bridge between Steve Vai, Eddie Van Halen and all other blues guitarists.
+He is the bridge between Steve Vai, Eddie Van Halen, and all other blues guitarists.
 Enough said.

 Definitely part of the top 10 innovative guitarists.
 Or what is guitar innovation?